 Default caller mask - when you have multiple numbers on a line, you can select which number will appear on outbound calls.
 This is the number customers will see.

-Transfer - Move a phone number to another line.
+Transfer - move a phone number to another line.
 This is useful if you’re reorganizing your lines by department or campaign.

-To an existing line
+Transfer to an existing line

 Click transfer beside the number.